Niagara Falls Canada is the perfect weekend getaway destination. Discover how to visit all of the best sites in Niagara Falls in two fun-filled days.

-The 20-minute boat tour takes you right up to the natural wonder, Niagara Falls.
+The 20-minute boat tour travels right up to the natural wonder, Niagara Falls.
 See both the American Falls and the Canadian Horseshoe Falls on this unforgettable journey.
-Be prepared to hear the roar and get soaked.
+Be prepared to hear the roar (and get soaked).

 The Hornblower Cruise to the Falls is located at the base Clifton Hill.

-Note: The original “The Maid of the Mist” tour company only operates from the American side of the border now.
+Note: The original “The Maid of the Mist” tour company only operates from the American side of the border.
 It does not operate from the Canada anymore.

 ZipLine to the Falls

 This is the attraction for the thrill seekers.
 Get ready to be strapped in and soar.
-At the WildPlay ZipLine, four parallel ziplines take you for a 670-meter ride along the Niagara River gorge toward Niagara Falls.
+At the WildPlay ZipLine, ride four parallel ziplines on a 670-metre ride along the Niagara River gorge toward Niagara Falls.
 Hit speeds of up to 70 km/h before the ride ends at the Falls observation landing platform.